 • What Are Phaser Pedals (Guitar/Bass FX) & How Do They Work?

 • Complete Guide To The Phaser Audio Modulation Effect

 A vibrato circuit is effectively a chorus circuit without any direct signal.

-In other words, a vibrato circuit is effectively a flanger circuits without the direct signal or feedback loop.
+In other words, a vibrato circuit is effectively a flanger circuit without the direct signal or feedback loop.

-Vibrato is an effects that produces pulsating variations in pitch, raising and lowering the pitch around a desired note.
-It typically has a more pronounced LFO (an LFO with greater amplitude) than other phase-shifting pedals in order to achieve the pitch altering effect it is designed to achieve.
+Vibrato is an effect that produces pulsating variations in pitch, raising and lowering the pitch around the desired note.
+It typically has a more pronounced LFO (an LFO with greater amplitude) than other phase-shifting pedals in order to achieve the pitch-altering effect it is designed to achieve.

 The TC Electronic Shaker (link to check the price on Amazon) is a great example of a vibrato pedal.

 The TC Electronic Shaker is featured in My New Microphone’s Top 8 Best Vibrato Pedals For Guitar & Bass.

 TC Electronics is featured in My New Microphone’s Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.